-Truck crushes motorcyclist to death in Lagos - Nigeria Today
+Truck Crushes Motorcyclist To Death In Lagos - Nigeria Today

-The passenger on the motorcycle, who survived the accident, was dragged from the wheels of the truck with a broken leg.
+The News Agency of Nigeria (NAN) reports that the passenger on the motorcycle, who survived the accident, was dragged from the wheels of the truck with a broken leg.

 NAN reports that a mammoth crowd of sympathisers made frantic efforts to rescue the two victims of the accident which occurred at about 9.15 a.m. on the Mushin-Isolo Road, Lagos.